cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 !!!
 Important
     This change takes effect starting from CloudNativePG 1.21.0.

-Pushing towards *security-by-default*, CloudNativePG now disables access `postgres` superuser access via the network in all new clusters, unless explicitly enabled.
+Pushing toward *security-by-default*, CloudNativePG now disables postgres superuser access by way of the network in all new clusters unless explicitly enabled.

-If you want to ensure superuser access to the PostgreSQL cluster, regardless which version of CloudNativePG you are running, we advise you to explicitly declare it by setting:
+If you want to ensure superuser access to the PostgreSQL cluster, regardless of the version of CloudNativePG you're running, we recommend that you explicitly declare it by setting:

 ```yaml